“The choice was counseling or separation. Rachel saw us at our worst,

 for our marriage and our family instead of fighting each other.”

 Licensed Independent Clinical Social Worker

 In addition to advanced training in both Gottman Method Couples Therapy and Emotionally Focused Couples Therapy, Rachel has extensive training and experience in working with parents on challenging issues and has specialized training in postpartum mood disorders.
-She is also fluent in Spanish and experienced at working with families who are bi-cultural.
+She is also fluent in Spanish and experienced in working with families who are bi-cultural.